adyork/workshop_bios_oceanographic_data_part2/_episodes/01-tabular-data.md

 - Statistics
 - Plotting

+> ## Exercise
-We do a lot of different operations in spreadsheets.
-What kind of operations do you do in spreadsheets?
-Which ones do you think spreadsheets are good for?
+> - What kind of operations do you do in spreadsheets?
+> - Which ones do you think spreadsheets are good for?
+> {: .callout}

 ## Problems with Spreadsheets